w3c/securityig/CONTRIBUTING.md

 ## Expectations

 We generally welcome anyone interested in working on and improving security on the Web.
-However, we expect Security Interest Group participants to contribute, which can take the form of participating in privacy reviews, scribing calls, participating in discussions, among other things.
+However, we expect Security Interest Group participants to contribute, which can take the form of participating in security reviews, scribing calls, participating in discussions, among other things.

 Inactive or non-contributing invited experts may not be renewed.

 ## Notes